parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/finances.md

   allowfullscreen>
 </iframe>
 </div>

+There are a number of benefits you may be entitled to.
+These can help with extra costs of living with Parkinson’s.

+This section outlines the financial support available to people living with Parkinson’s, carers, and other sources of assistance they may be entitled to.

 If you find these complicated don’t worry, there are several sources of help available – see the bottom of this page for more details and links to these sources.